wavey0x/slotscan/requirements/00-INDEX.md

-# StorageScan Service Requirements Index
+# SlotScan Service Requirements Index

-This directory contains detailed requirements for each service/module in the StorageScan application.
+This directory contains detailed requirements for each service/module in the SlotScan application.
 Scope is lean MVP: single FastAPI service, Postgres as the only cache/persistence layer (JSONB blobs), no Redis, no background workers, and on-demand computation per request.

 ## Service Checklist